smittaldm7/laravel_property_match_app/README.txt

 http://127.0.0.1:8000/property/create
 can create a new property You will get all requirement matches on submitting.
-Top match precent will be on top
+Matches will be should in descending order of match percent.
+ONly matches with 40% or above match percent will be shown

 http://127.0.0.1:8000/requirement/create
 can create a new requirement You will get all requirement matches on submitting.
-Top match precent will be on top
+Matches will be should in descending order of match percent.
+ONly matches with 40% or above match percent will be shown

 Tables = Property, Requirement, Property_Requirement_Match